 How to do the dumbbell lat raise

-The dumbbell lat raise might well be the one exercise most often performed not only incorrectly – but dangerously.
+The dumbbell lateral raise might well be the one exercise most often performed not only incorrectly – but dangerously.
 Here’s NBP’s Joe Warner on how you can master this shoulder-widening move to build a bigger, stronger and wider upper body!

-With the dumbbell lat raise, more than any other free weight exercise you can do, form must come first.
+With the dumbbell lateral raise, more than any other free weight exercise you can do, form must come first.
 But bad exercise execution is preventing so many guys from building the broader set of shoulders they need to achieve a strong and athletic upper body.

 If you ask 100 men to do a single dumbbell lateral raise and 99 will perform the move poorly.